DrGrid/Crypto-Ticker/README.md

 # Crypto-Ticker
 A price ticker for crypto-currencies.
 The ticker is a simple Linux desktop widget and also functions as a Ticker Api reader for any Bitcoin or Cryptocurrency Exchanges.
-The curl wrapper may be reused for for other purposes.
+The curl wrapper class is intended to be reused for other purposes.

 ___